joemasilotti/masilotti.com/about.md

   Consulting
 </h2>

 First is consulting, where I help teams design, build, test, and deploy their products.
-Primarily Ruby on Rails sites, native iOS apps, and Turbolinks-powered hybrid mobile apps.
+Primarily Ruby on Rails sites, native iOS apps, and Turbo-powered (Turbolinks) hybrid mobile apps.

 My focus is clean, testable code and integrating into a company as much as possible.
 Expect to see me in your Slack and weekly meetings!